xwmx/nb/README.md

-  notebook   Print current notebook name. notebooks  Manage notebooks. open       Open the current notebook in your file browser or explorer. rename     Set the filename to <name> for the specified note file. search     Search notes. settings   Edit configuration settings.
+  notebook   Print current notebook name. notebooks  Manage notebooks. open       Open the current notebook in your file browser or explorer. remote     Get, set, and remove the remote URL for the notebook. rename     Set the filename to <name> for the specified note file. search     Search notes. settings   Edit configuration settings.